orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Other way around: determining that something outside the context is looking inside the context
 - What do you do when the information you want is not available?
 - [ ] 'Unintended'/'Unrealized' effects realized? / Resources one didn't know one is consuming etc... (unknowns)
+- [ ] Carrying of an initial/terminal from a reference without traversing the direction

 Ideas like:
 - [ ] Effectively random, like effective field equations, some idea from ignorance in the sense that: "might as well be truely random".  - unable to understand structure..